neocoretechs/RockSack/README.md

 subMap<br/>
 subMapKV<br/>

-Streams are supported via corresponding methods to provide functional programming constructs such as lambda expressions, a feature not found in most database environments: headSetStream<br/>
+Streams are supported via corresponding methods to provide functional programming constructs such as lambda expressions, a feature not found in most database environments:<br/>
+headSetStream<br/>
 headSetKVStream<br/>
 tailSetStream<br/>